The Uninvited (2009 film): Plot

 Rachel sedates Anna and puts her to bed; Anna sees Alex in the doorway with a knife before passing out.
 When she wakes up, she finds that Alex has killed Rachel and thrown her body in a dumpster in their backyard.
 When Steven arrives home, Anna explains that Rachel tried to murder them and Alex saved them.
-Confused and panicked, Steven asks what Anna is talking about: Alex had died in the fire along with their mother.
-Anna looks down to find that the bloody knife is in her hand.
-She then finally remembers what happened on the night of the fire: after catching Steven and Rachel having sex, she became enraged, filled a watering can from a gasoline tank in the boathouse, and carried it toward the house, intending to burn it down.
-However, she did not fully close the faucet and it spilt a trail of gasoline that ignited when a lantern fell.
+Confused and panicked, Steven reveals that Alex died in the fire along with their mother.
+Anna looks down to find that the bloody knife is in her hand, then finally remembers what happened on the night of the fire.
+After catching Steven and Rachel having sex, she became enraged, filled a watering can from a gasoline tank in the boathouse, and carried it toward the house, intending to burn it down.
+However, she failed to close the faucet and it spilled a trail of gasoline that ignited when a lantern fell.
 Her mother was killed in the resulting explosion, as was Alex.

-Flashbacks reveal that Anna had been hallucinating Alex since she left the institution, which is why no one else had ever responded to Alex's dialogues.
-She also remembers killing Matt, who showed up at their planned meeting by letting him fall off a cliff and break his back because he revealed that he saw what Anna had done.
-She finally remembers killing Rachel, who was not actually a murderer but a kind woman trying to make the family work; she had sedated Anna to try and keep her safe.
+It is revealed that Anna has symptoms of both severe schizophrenia and dissociative identity disorder.
+Flashbacks reveal that Anna has been hallucinating Alex since she returned home from the institution, which is why no one else ever responded to Alex's presence or dialogues, only Anna's.
+She also remembers killing Matt at their planned meeting by letting him fall off a cliff and breaking his back after he revealed that he saw what she had done.
+She finally remembers killing Rachel, who was not a murderer but an adulterous yet kind woman trying to make the family work, mistakenly perceiving her to be homicidal and callous.

-The next morning as Anna is arrested for murder, the police question Steven, who reveals that Rachel changed her last name three years ago to escape an abusive ex-boyfriend, which her real name was Rachel Worshinsky.
-When Anna returns to the mental institution, she is welcomed back by the patient who lives in the room across from hers, whose nameplate reveals she is the real Mildred Kemp.
+The next morning as Anna is arrested for murder, the police question Steven, who reveals that Rachel's real name was Rachel Worshinsky; she changed her last name three years earlier to escape from her abusive ex-boyfriend.
+When Anna returns to the mental institution, she is welcomed back by the patient in the room across from hers, whose nameplate reveals she is the real Mildred Kemp.